Warning: This article uses coarse, vulgar language

 This is a small thing, but I feel it’s an incredibly important part of the production.
 At the end of the production, as Marmo strips naked and sits back on the toliet, just as the audience finds him at the beginning, a collection of excerpts from famous comedians begins to play.
 These excerpts included bits from well-known comics like Chris Rock and George Carlin, as well as a female comic I unfortunately could not identify, using “shit,” “fuck,” “spic” and other vulgar language.
 Nowadays comics like Chris Porter, Bill Burr, Dave Chappelle, Sarah Silverman and others can say whatever they want, no matter how vulgar, and while they may face some backlash, there is no threat of arrest; they can’t be sent to jail for saying these words.
 I’m Not A Comedian…I’m Lenny Bruce is a one-of-a-kind production, not just because it’s a deep dive into the rise and fall of Lenny Bruce, but because of how it makes you think, not just about how far our country has come in the 53 years since Lenny Bruce’s death, but also about how much more we need to do to truly become “The Land of the Free”.

-I’m Not A Comedian…I’m Lenny Bruce is playing at the Royal George Theatre, 1641 N. Halsted St., through December 1.
+I’m Not A Comedian…I’m Lenny Bruce is playing at the Royal George Theatre, 1641 N. Halsted St., and has been extended through February 16.
 Production is 90 minutes with no intermission.
 Tickets start at $69; buy them here.